 Privilege leaves are calculated differently for different states and are subject to encashment depending on the company policy.

-In case an employee does not use all the privilege/earned leaves which were allowed to them, they may encash these outstanding leaves and earn a salary for the number of days that were allowed to be taken as leave but were not availed.
+In case an employee does not use all the privileges/earned leaves that were allowed to them, they may encash these outstanding leaves and earn a salary for the number of days that were allowed to be taken as leave but were not availed.
 The policy of leave encashment depends on the employer, and these policies may vary from employer to employer.
 Many organizations allow encashment of leave on one of the following:

 - During the period of employment;